Seneca-144100/IPC144NBB-ONLY-/Workshops/WS2/readme.md

 - main.c  (containing the `main` function and the prototype of other functions)
 - shopping.c (containing the functions `line` and `shoppingStats` )

-After completing your program (**The Money Spending Program**) should ask the user for the number of items they have purchased.
-Then it should ask for the price of each item.
+(**The Money Spending Calculator**) should ask the user for the number of items they have purchased.
+Then, the program will ask for the price of each item.
 While doing so, it should accumulate the price of the items in a variable.
-When data entry is done, the program should tell the user what was the total money they spend and what was the average price for an item.
+After entering the price of each item, the program will tell the user the total money they spent and the average price of each item.

 Here is a sample of the expected execution: